ZenonZeni/ZenonZeni/README.md

 ### Hi Everyone 👋, My name is Christopher Nguyen aka ZenonZeni
 I made this GitHub for fun and for the version control feature to help control my project development.

-My Full Stack: Java, JavaScript, PHP, SQL and XML/XSLT.
-Also, Yes I know HTML/CSS, but it's not a language it's a web standard.
+My Full Stack: Java, JavaScript, PHP, SQL and XSLT.
+Also, Yes I know HTML/CSS/XML, but it's not a language it's a web standard.

 - 🔭 I’m currently working on a booking system API for my Tutoring Business.
 Try it out at https://zenonzeni.com/BookingSystem/
 - 🌱 I’m currently learning Java, Linux based web servers/apps and JavaScript Frameworks.
 I.e J2EE, Springboot, Jquery and Angular.